 At the University of Kentucky, I have taught or am teaching courses in quantitative methods, equity in public policy, and methods of program evaluation (in-person and online asynchonous).

-I am originally from southern Indiana.
-I was a first-generation college student and received my BA magna cum laude with a sociology and anthropology major from Carleton College in 2009.
-After college, I spent a year in AmeriCorps working at Caritas of Austin as a case manager for people facing homelessness.
-I received my Master of Public Affairs in 2012 from the La Follette School at the University of Wisconsin- Madison.
+I was a first-generation college student and received a BA magna cum laude with a sociology and anthropology major from Carleton College.
+I also hold a Master of Public Affairs from the La Follette School at the University of Wisconsin- Madison.
+Before graduate school, I spent a year in AmeriCorps working at Caritas of Austin as a case manager for people facing homelessness.